solita/solita.github.com/_posts/2020-08-17-creating-your-ci-cd-pipeline-with-concourse.md

 ---

 There are many CI/CD systems available.
-If you are using Github you have probably already tried Github Actions which are a great way to build and deploy your *things*, even it's still in its early days.
+If you are using Github you have probably already tried Github Actions which are a great way to build and deploy your *things*, even though it's still in its early days.
 If you work mainly in some cloud environment you probably have tried tools available on that specific environment.
 There is also *good old Jenkins* and many more.